5 Time-Saving Strategies Every Teacher Needs

 3. Create a Resource Library

 Every time you create a great worksheet or lesson plan, save it in an organized library.
 Tag by subject, grade, and topic.
 Future you will thank present you.
+Practical templates and community-shared resources on Tes can give you a head start before you build your own library.

 Digital tools make this easier than ever.
 Export your lessons as PDFs, organize by unit, and you will never recreate the same material twice.